Pattern Avoidance Over a Hypergraph: Linearity of Expectation

 \section{Linearity of Expectation}

-Suppose $\Lambda$ is a random hypergraph with each edge chosen independently at random with edge probability $\alpha$.
+Fix an integer $k>1$ and suppose $\Lambda$ is a random $k$-uniform hypergraph on $[n]$ with each edge chosen independently at random with edge probability $\alpha\in (0,1]$.
 In this case, we may simplify the problem by making use of linearity of expectation.
 In particular, let us define

 Then by linearity of expectation, we have that

 This latter probability is simply the probability that none of the copies of $\pi$ in $\sigma$ correspond to edges of $\Lambda$, which is $(1-\alpha)^{\#\text{ of copies of }\pi\text{ in }\sigma}$.
 Therefore,